 Brand vision and linked goals are mutually inclusive, and only possible through the support of (and for) community.
 Connecting a tribe whom are passionate about sharing the role of "Kaitiaki"* by applying an above average duty of care to the natural world to their daily lives.

 In taking on the role of a guide/ guardian, Good Shirt looks to assist the heroes among us whom are navigating the roadblocks, actioning positive initiatives and making conscious decisions that are helping us realise a more sustainable life.
 Who knew that the humble tee shirt could have such aspirations?

 A small selection of visual stories designed to be used in the introduction of Good Shirt product to B2B clients or customers can be viewed below.
-Whilst videos made specifically for B2B clients differ from those made for the end user the through-line in both formats is consistent to the GS brand DNA.
+Whilst videos made specifically for B2B clients differ from those made for the end user the through-lines of both formats is consistent to the GS brand DNA.

 After recently taking part in a course on video storytelling more video stories are currently in the works.
 Stories told that seek to convey more of who we are, stories that engage with our tribe.
 In addition, we'll hear stories from our customers/ clients, talk of our shared values ....

 So many moving parts on this journey where in converting trash to treasure we collaborate with artists and imagineers inspiring positive change ... so please come back and visit again to see where we're this path has taken us ..... ; )